emdupre/nha-ml-nimg/classification.md

 Masker objects allow us to apply these masks !
 To start, we need to define a mask (or masks) that we'd like to apply.
 This could correspond to one or many regions of interest.
-Nilearn provides methods to define your own functional parcellation (using clustering algorithms such as k-means), and it also provides access to other atlases that have previously been defined by researchers.
+Nilearn provides methods to define your own functional parcellation (using clustering algorithms such as _k-means_), and it also provides access to other atlases that have previously been defined by researchers.

 ## Choosing regions of interest

 In this tutorial,
-we'll use the MSDL (multi-subject dictionary learning; {cite}`Varoquaux_2011`) atlas, which defines a set of _probabilistic_ regions of interest (ROIs) across the brain.
+we'll use the MSDL (multi-subject dictionary learning; {cite}`Varoquaux_2011`) atlas, which defines a set of _probabilistic_ ROIs across the brain.

 ```{code-cell} python3
 import numpy as np